Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 Name: John Doe

-Contact Information: Contact number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021.
+- The Bachelor’s degree is in Marketing, XYZ University, Graduated May 2021.

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience: